singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 *Base Case*:n =  0.

-There isjust one subset of the empty set: {}.
+There is just one subset of the empty set: {}.

 *Case*:n =   1.